 JNS.org offers news, features and event coverage from the Jewish arts world in spheres such as film, theater, dance, music and more.
 To select another topic, choose from the other content “categories” in our navigation bar.

-On Thursday, audiences around the country can feel what it is like to be William Shatner, the Jewish actor best known for his portrayal of Captain James T. Kirk on “Star Trek.”
-The one-man show on Shatner’s life and career “Shatner’s World”—which was on Broadway and toured Canada, Australia, and the United States—will be presented in nearly 700 movie theaters nationwide for one night only on April 24.
+On April 24, audiences around the country had the chance to feel what it is like to be William Shatner, the Jewish actor best known for his portrayal of Captain James T. Kirk on “Star Trek.”
+For one night only, the one-man show on Shatner’s life and career “Shatner’s World”—which was on Broadway and toured Canada, Australia, and the United States—was presented in nearly 700 movie theaters nationwide.
 “Being Jewish is a part of what I am,” Shatner told JNS.org.
 “What I am is what I bring to the world as an artist.
 In a way it’s one facet of who I am.
 As in many cases of people I know, where their religion is everything to them and is very imperative, for me being Jewish is not, but being spiritual is.”